triadwoozie/SuperPatcherAutomator/README.md

 5. **Completion:**
    - Once the script finishes, check the output in the specified directory.
 You will receive instructions on how to use the generated files with Odin3 to flash your device.

+## Warning

+**Backup Your Data:** Before proceeding with any flashing or modifications, it is highly recommended to back up your device and any important data.
+Flashing can result in data loss or bricking your device.

+**Disclaimer:** The author of this script is not responsible for any damage, data loss, or issues that may arise from using this tool.
+Proceed at your own risk.

 ## Acknowledgments